shiromino/shiromino/README.md

 The first path that matches will be honored.

-If none match, the game will try to create the following directories and/or use them:
+If none match, the game will try to create the following directories and use them (in order):

 1. `$XDG_CACHE_HOME/shiromino`
 2. `$HOME/.cache/shiromino`